The Changes In Creative Work & Entrepreneurship

 The Human Constraint

-It seems that there are 4 factors or constraints that come up often when we’re discussing the difficulties of doing what we’re wanting to do.
-Each one of the factors are inter-related, and some can be exchanged.
+It seems that there are four factors or constraints that come up often when we’re discussing the difficulties of doing what we’re wanting to do.
+The factors are interrelated, and some can be exchanged.
 They are:

 1. Time

-2. The explosion of productivity and time management literature geared towards individuals give some indication that many of us feel that, if we just had more time, we could do more of things we want to do.
+The explosion of productivity and time management literature geared towards individuals gives some indication that many of us believe that if we just had more time, we could do more of the things we want to do.
 Additionally, we understand that time is one of our most valuable resources, so we’ll often exchange our money or skills to get more time, or we’ll spend time to gain more money or skills.

-6. Very much related to, but distinct from, time is focus.
-Having ample time or money does us no good if we’re doing so many different things that we still can’t focus our resources on a few endeavors rather than spreading it all out.
+Very much related to, but distinct from, time is focus.
+Having ample time or money does us no good if we’re doing so many different things that we still can’t focus our resources on a few endeavors rather than spreading them all out.

 As I mentioned last time, you can have each of these elements in spades and still not make it as a creative entrepreneur if you don’t have the E-Factor, but I didn’t want to list it in the elements above because it’s not something that can be exchanged.
 If you’re trying to exchange one of the four elements above for the E-Factor, you’ve put the cart before the horse.

-Each of the above elements are relevant because they enable you to do two important things: create products and get those products to people who want them.
-The more you gain of each of the elements, the better able you are to create and sell remarkable products, and, though they are exchangeable, the less you have of each, the less you’re able to create and sell remarkable products.
+Each of the above elements is relevant because they enable you to do two important things: create products and get those products to people who want them.
+The more you gain of each of the elements, the better able you are to create and sell remarkable products; and, though they are exchangeable, the less you have of each element, the less you’re able to create and sell remarkable products.

 You Gotta Make Nails